US Metro Real Estate Intelligence

 8 of 8 counties scored

-Omaha, NE-IA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Pottawattamie County contributes the most structural risk (Elevated, driven by permit growth), while Cass County anchors the lower end (Low Risk).
+Omaha, NE-IA shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Pottawattamie County contributes the most structural risk (Elevated, driven by permit growth), while Douglas County anchors the lower end (Elevated).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)